isomerpages/moe-newtownsec/index.md

       title: Announcements
       id: announcements
       announcement_items:
-        - title: Annual Cross Country 2026
+        - title: Cohort Experience Week Timetable
-          date: 27 January 2026
+          date: 20 March 2026
-          announcement: The School will be closed on Friday, 6 February 2026 for our Annual Cross Country.
-Students may click below for more details.
+          announcement: Cohort Experience Week will take place from 24 Mar to 27 Mar 2026.
+            Click on the link below to access the timetables for each respective level.
           link_text: Learn more >
           link_url: /annual-cross-country-2026/
   - infopic: